retrocomputacion/retrobbs/docs/encoders.md

 </div>

 ### The ANSI encoder
-_ANSI_ is one of the statndard set of escape sequences for terminals, first popularized by the _DEC VT100_ in 1978.
+_ANSI_ is one of the standard set of escape sequences for terminals, first popularized by the _DEC VT100_ in 1978.
 The _ANSI_ standard is quite extensive in its scope, but _RetroBBS_ only uses a small subset of it.

-While _ANSI_ normally supports 16 foreground and 8 background colores, _RetroBBS_ does not check for this limitation, and can in some cases avoid this limitation by using the inverse video sequence.
-Altought not every color combination might work as intended.
+While _ANSI_ normally supports 16 foreground and 8 background colors, _RetroBBS_ does not check for this limitation, and can in some cases avoid this limitation by using the inverse video sequence.
+Although not every color combination might work as intended.

 All ANSI escapes sequences are prefixed by a _Control Sequence Indicator (CIS)_: `'0x1b['`